palakkeni5/node-js-course-project-notes-node/README.md

 2)Navigate to the node-js-course-project-notes-node directory using the command prompt/terminal

-3) use the command ' npm install ' to install the modules required for the application
+3)Use the command ' npm install ' to install the modules required for the application

 4)Now you are able to use the app!!